GitHub Teams Integration

 We use the GitHub REST API to periodically sync teams and their members every 12 hours.
 We also subscribe to team membership webhooks to keep them up to date in real time.
 To enable this feature either use the GitHub App, or use a Personal Access Token with the required permissions (see our installation docs for details).

 The remainder of this guide is focused on enabling you to configure the integration.
+If your sync is running but users are missing from teams, see Troubleshooting: Users Not Appearing After Sync below.

 Features